Category: Obesity

 How Fast Can I Lose Weight With Surgery?

-The answer depends on your body, your health, and the type of procedure you have.
+The answer depends on your body, your health, your starting weight, and the type of procedure you have.
+Starting weight is a key factor influencing how much and how quickly weight is lost after surgery.
 That said, most patients follow a general timeline of weight loss that looks something like this:

 1 to 3 Months After Surgery